What is FERPA?

 What is directory information?

 Institutions may disclose information to the public about a student without consent if the information being released is designated as “directory information.”
-South Seattle College considers the following as directory information:
+North Seattle College considers the following as directory information:

 - Student Name